giandos200/ECAI23-Counterfactual-Reasoning-for-Bias-Evaluation-and-Detection-in-a-Fairness-under-Unawareness/README.md

-# IJCAI23
+# ECAI23

 ## Official repository of:
-## "Counterfactual Reasoning for Bias Evaluation and Detection in a Fairness under Unawareness setting`` - IJCAI 2023
+## "Counterfactual Reasoning for Bias Evaluation and Detection in a Fairness under Unawareness setting`` - ECAI 2023

 Anonymous Authors